Super-brawl-team/epsilon/poincare_junior/doc/tree.md

 array has a maximal size (`EditionPool::k_maxNumberOfReferences`).

-In addition, offset can be a special identifier (`Pool::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the EditionPool.
+In addition, offset can be a special identifier (`EditionPool::ReferenceTable::InvalidatedOffset`), indicating the node doesn't exist anymore in the EditionPool.

 Each EditionReference has an identifier.
 It represents the index at which the EditionReference's node offset can be found in the EditionPool's reference table.

 Similarly, the identifier can be special :
-- `Pool::ReferenceTable::NoNodeIdentifier` indicates the EditionReference
+- `EditionPool::ReferenceTable::NoNodeIdentifier` indicates the EditionReference
 doesn't point to any tree.
 - `EditionPool::ReferenceTable::DeletedOffset` indicates the EditionReference
 has been deleted.